bdjohnson529/codechalet.com/_docs/javascript/js-variables.md

 ## var, let and const

-**var** declarations are globally scoped, or locally scoped within a function.
+**var** declarations are either globally scoped, or locally scoped within a function.
 Variables declared using **var** are mutable objects, meaning the value can be changed after the variable is initialized. **const** creates an immutable object, which cannot be updated.
 There is a slight nuance here.
 The **const** object itself is immutable, but its properties can be changed.

 When you declare a variable in Javascript, the variable is actually initialized at the top of its scope.
 If the variable is scoped within a function, it is initialized at the top of the function.
 If the variable is scoped globally within a file, it is intiialized at the top of the file.
 This mechanism is called *hoisting*. **let**, **var** and **const** objects are all hoisted.
 When **var** objects are hoisted, they are simply initialized, but when **let** and **const** objects are hoisted, they are fully defined.